British Police Procedurals Part I: The Romney and Marsh Files by Oliver Tidy.

 Detective Inspector Romney and his loyal team are dealing with evil on all fronts and against a ticking calendar.

-What was most remarkable to me about this particular story was the absolutely brilliant scene at the end that revealed why we liked Romney and were rooting for him all along.
+What was most remarkable to me about this particular story in the Romney and Marsh Files was the absolutely brilliant scene at the end that revealed why we liked Romney and were rooting for him all along.
 (No spoilers – I’ll say only that Romney makes an appearance on television).
 The place where both Romney and Marsh arrive in their lives by the end made me understand why Tidy chose to make this story the last.
 As I say, I was sorry it didn’t go on, but I understand why.

 Murder is always a grim business.
 Tidy strikes a good tone with respect for the dead and the righteous drive for justice on the part of the police.
 What makes these stories so human is the humor that lurks never far from the surface.
 When it makes an appearance, as it frequently does, it is always welcome.

-I heartily recommend this series to lovers of British police procedurals.
+I heartily recommend the Romney and Marsh Files to lovers of British police procedurals.

 Categorised in: What I'm Reading